coderbyheart/coderbyheart.com/content/post/bdd-book-formulation-review.md

 [The BDD Books: Formulation](http://bddbooks.com/) is [available on LeanPub](https://leanpub.com/bddbooks-formulation).

-I've read the Kindle version of the book which I would not recommend, even the smallest font size would not fit the feature listings on my screen; and the images were unreadable small.
+I've read the Kindle version of the book which I would not fully recommend because even the smallest font size would not fit the feature listings on my screen (a 10th generation Kindle Paperwhite).
+This is fine if you are familier with the Gherkin syntax and can skim the feature definitions.
 I would recommend to read the PDF version which has a better layout, or get the printed version (from the PDF).